 - All dried fruit

-Of this list, the fruits are by far the healthiest source of fructose, but it’s still a good idea to limit those for a while too if you’re experiencing digestive issues.
+Of this list, the fruits are by far the most nutritious source of fructose, but it’s still a good idea to limit those for a while too if you’re experiencing digestive issues.

-High fructose corn syrup has no place in a healthy diet.
-It will not only increase your risk of diabetes, heart disease and liver failure, it’s also one of the most effective fatteners of the human body ever invented.
+Corn syrup has no place in a good diet.
+It is so bad for you it will not only increase your risk of serious disorders, it’s also one of the most effective fatteners of the human body ever invented.

-Replacing soda with healthier alternatives and cutting back on sugary snacks is a great start, but other foods you may have thought of as healthy, like canned fruit or apple juice, are also important to ditch.
-This is not just for bloating and flatulence, but for your long term health and wellbeing.
+However, other products you may have thought of as good for you, like canned fruit or apple juice, are also important to ditch.
+This is not just for avoiding bloating and flatulence, but for your long term wellness and wellbeing as well.

 - Coconut sugar